← Back to home

 Does Teenage Engineering approve of this?

-We've proactively communicated with Teenage Engineering about this project.
-While we don't have explicit endorsement (we're independent), we've received positive responses and no objections.
+I've communicated transparently with Teenage Engineering about this project and have not received any objections to date.
 TE's focus is on hardware and they've historically been supportive of the creative community.
-Any issues or support questions should come to us, not to Teenage Engineering.
+Any issues or support questions should come to me, not to Teenage Engineering.

 Will this work if TE updates their firmware?

 EP-PatchStudio communicates with devices using the standard MIDI SysEx protocol.
 Unless TE fundamentally changes their protocol (unlikely), firmware updates shouldn't affect compatibility.
-If changes do occur, we'll update EP-PatchStudio to maintain compatibility.
+If changes do occur, I'll update EP-PatchStudio to maintain compatibility.

 What if TE asks you to stop?